uber-go/fx/README.md

 ## Service Model

-A service is a container for a set of **modules**, controlling their lifecycle.
+A service is a container for a set of **modules** and controls their lifecycle.
-Service can have any number of modules that are responsible for a specific type of functionality, such as a Kafka message ingestion, exposing an HTTP server, or a set of RPC service endpoints.
+A service can have any number of modules, each responsible for a specific type of functionality, such as a Kafka message ingestion, exposing an HTTP server, or a set of RPC service endpoints.

 The core service is responsible for loading basic configuration and starting and stopping a set of these modules.
-Each module gets a reference to the service to access standard values such as the Service name or basic configuration.
+Each module gets a reference to the service to access standard values such as the service name or basic configuration.

 [Read more about the service model](service/README.md)

-## Core packages
+## Core Packages

-The top-level packages (except for `service`) contain the nuts and bolts useful to have in a fully-fledged service, but are not specific to an instance of a service or even the idea of a service.
+The top-level packages contain the nuts and bolts useful for a fully-fledged service.
+That said, none (except for `service`) requires an instance or even the idea of a service.
+You can use the packages independently.

-If, for example, you just want use the configuration logic from UberFx, you could import `go.uber.org/config` and use it in a stand-alone CLI app.
+If, for example, you only want use the configuration logic from UberFx, you can import `go.uber.org/fx/config` and use it in a standalone CLI app.

-It is separate from the `service` package, which contains logic specific to a running service.
+The `service` package contains logic specific to a running service. `config` is separate from `service`.

 ## Modules

-Modules are pluggable components that provide an encapsulated set of functionality that is managed by the service.
+A modules is a pluggable component that provides an encapsulated set of functionality, and all modules are managed by the service.

 Implemented modules: